sdthompson1/babylon/README.md

 is unverified).
 We do not verify functional correctness, i.e. that the rules of chess are correctly implemented -- but perhaps that could be a future project!*

+# Roadmap

+The current development plan is as follows:

+ 1. Finish the "typechecker" and "interpreter" sections of the Isabelle implementation.
+This will rigorously define the semantics of the language (as it currently exists).

+ 2. Make an executable version of the Isabelle interpreter and run it on the existing Babylon test suite.
+This will highlight differences between the C and Isabelle implementations.
+    Investigate any differences found, and decide whether to modify the C implementation to bring it into line with the Isabelle, or vice versa.

+ 3. Write up a formal language definition document based on the Isabelle elaborator, typechecker and interpreter implementations.
+    Also update the "language reference" document to be consistent with the formal definition (and to be better-written in general).

+ 4. Add a C code generator backend to the Isabelle implementation.
+    Ideally, prove its correctness against a reference C semantics of some sort.

+ 5. Add a verifier to the Isabelle implementation.
+Given a Babylon program, this would generate a set of SMT problems to solve.
+    Ideally, we would prove a theorem along the lines of: if all of the SMT problems are unsatisfiable, then the program cannot fail with a "RuntimeError".

+ 6. Further testing, e.g. write a "babsmith" tool (similar to the "Csmith" program) to generate random Babylon programs, and use that to look for inconsistencies between the C and Isabelle implementations.

+ 7. Add additional language features (e.g. recursion is not currently supported in Babylon, but clearly it should be present in a serious language).

+ 8. Finish everything up and release a "1.0" version.

+The above will probably take several years to complete.

 # Building/Installing